lexibank/tlopo/out/vol3/chapter11.md

 <a id="p-314"></a>

 C. indicum grows to a height of 15-30 m and in the wild is one of the smaller trees of the rain forest canopy.
 The fruit is a drupe with an oily edible kernel.
 The skin (exocarp) of the fruit is green when unripe, black when ripe.
 The ripe flesh (mesocarp) is edible but astringent and deteriorates rapidly.
-Inside the: flesh is the shell (endocarp) and inside the shell is the edible kernel consisting usually of two seeds, each enclosed in its own skin (testa), which is peeled off before the seeds are eaten ([Evans 1999](../references.md#source-Evans1999): 6; see Figure 11.1).
+Inside the flesh is the shell (endocarp) and inside the shell is the edible kernel consisting usually of two seeds, each enclosed in its own skin (testa), which is peeled off before the seeds are eaten ([Evans 1999](../references.md#source-Evans1999): 6; see Figure 11.1).

-Particular tree species display considerable: variation in their forms, and this variation reflects the time depth of cultivation and domestication.
+Particular tree species display considerable variation in their forms, and this variation reflects the time depth of cultivation and domestication.
 Thus round fruit predominate in Vanuatu, oval fruit in the Solomons.
 Nuts may contain one kernel or two, which may be white or yellow.
 The rhythm of flowering, which can be altered by vigorous pruning, varies so that trees can be harvested at different times.
 C. indicum trees are usually individually owned and in some areas are tended where they have grown naturally in the forest.
 In the Solomons most are planted near villages.
 C. salomonense is usually a cultivated tree.
 Solomon Islanders consider C. indicum to require more light than C. salomonense, and hence more attention has to be paid to clearing other trees around it ([Evans 1999](../references.md#source-Evans1999): 40).
 [Walter & Sam](../references.md#source-WalterandSam2002) ([2002](../references.md#source-WalterandSam2002): 153) report that in Vanuatu spontaneously germinated seedlings or fully ripened fruits are sometimes planted in gardens or villages.

 C. indicum and C. salomonense are especially valued for their oily nuts and there is evidence that this was already true in POc times (ch.2, §4).
 Canarium nuts are broken open with a stone.
-Along the northeast coast of New Guinea, in the Bismarcks, in Bougainville and in the Solomons, their kernels are eaten raw or smoked, or the smoked nuts are pounded with sago, bananas or a root crop[^3] to make an oily pudding (POc &ast;puro-ŋ, ch.12, §4.2) (Paij- mans 1976: 123-124,Peekel1984:281,[Bourke 1996](../references.md#source-Bourke1996),Kwa'ioloa&Burt2001: 102).A Takia speaker once described the pudding to me as 'pork when there is no pig': it is presented to honoured guests.
+Along the northeast coast of New Guinea, in the Bismarcks, in Bougainville and in the Solomons, their kernels are eaten raw or smoked, or the smoked nuts are pounded with sago, bananas or a root crop[^3] to make an oily pudding (POc _&ast;puro-ŋ_, ch.12, §4.2) (Paijmans 1976: 123-124, [Peekel 1984](../references.md#source-Peekel1984):281, [Bourke 1996](../references.md#source-Bourke1996), Kwa'ioloa&Burt2001: 102).
+A Takia speaker once described the pudding to me as 'pork when there is no pig': it is presented to honoured guests.
 [Hviding](../references.md#source-Hviding2005) ([2005](../references.md#source-Hviding2005): 128, 133) says it is 'a very important food, as much now as in the old days' in Marovo, where traditionally the first puddings were presented to spirits.
 Similarly on Small Malaita and Ulawa there were ceremonies associated with the first nuts: on Small Malaita this occurred with the first harvest in early August, on Ulawa when the first smoked nuts are ready.
 In both cases a priest sacrificed nuts and pudding to the ancestors ([Ivens 1927](../references.md#source-Ivens1927): 367-369).
 On Choiseul C. salomonense has been elevated to a high level of spiritual significance manifested in a variety of practices ([McClatchey et al. 2006a](../references.md#source-McClatcheyetal2006a) ).
-The cultural importance of Canarium is seen in the Marovo term buruburu 'Canarium spp. (generic)', which is also used for 'year', the interval between two ripenings of canarium nuts ([Hviding 2005](../references.md#source-Hviding2005): 107).
+The cultural importance of Canarium is seen in the Marovo term _buruburu_ 'Canarium spp. (generic)', which is also used for 'year', the interval between two ripenings of canarium nuts ([Hviding 2005](../references.md#source-Hviding2005): 107).

-Among the Kwara'ae Canarium wood is r,egarded as unsuitable for building, as it becomes worm-eaten ([Kwa'ioloa & Burt 2001](../references.md#source-KwaioloaandBurt2001): 103), but [Powell](../references.md#source-Powell1976) ([1976](../references.md#source-Powell1976)) reports that the Bola use it for canoe hulls and building materials.
+Among the Kwara'ae Canarium wood is regarded as unsuitable for building, as it becomes worm-eaten ([Kwa'ioloa & Burt 2001](../references.md#source-KwaioloaandBurt2001): 103), but [Powell](../references.md#source-Powell1976) ([1976](../references.md#source-Powell1976)) reports that the Bola use it for canoe hulls and building materials.
 The Kwara'ae use its resin for caulking cracks in canoes.

 C. harveyi is almost identical in appearance to C. salomonense and was earlier thought to be a variety of the latter.
-C. salomonense is dio1~cious, whereas C. harveyi is polygamodioecious, presumably as a result of selection ([Evans 1999](../references.md#source-Evans1999): 59).
+C. salomonense is dioecious, whereas C. harveyi is polygamodioecious, presumably as a result of selection ([Evans 1999](../references.md#source-Evans1999): 59).
 Both are similar in appearance to C. indicum.[^4] The shell of a C. salomonense nut cracks into two halves when it is hammered, whereas the shell of C. indicum shatters.
 Both are processed and eaten in much the same ways ([Record 1945](../references.md#source-Record1945); [Kwa'ioloa & Burt 2001](../references.md#source-KwaioloaandBurt2001): 104).

 <a id="p-315"></a>

-Of the three terms reconstructed below, POc &ast;[ka]ŋaRi was almost certainly the term for C. indicum as well as the generic term for Canarium species.[^5]
+Of the three terms reconstructed below, POc _&ast;[ka]ŋaRi_ was almost certainly the term for C. indicum as well as the generic term for Canarium species.[^5]

-Note that the initial syllable of &ast;[ka]ŋaRi is reflected only in Admiralties, North New Guinea and Papuan Tip languages (and perhaJPS in Raga and Namakir), whereas Meso-Melanesian and Eastern Oceanic reflexes point to &ast;ŋaRi.
-This distribution justifies the reconstruction of POc forms with and without initial &ast;ka-, which may represent or have been reanalysed as the prefix &ast;ka- 'tree' reflecting earlier &ast;kayu 'tree' (ch.2, §7.1.2).
-Bola taŋari may reflect the addition of an otherwise unknown prefix ta- to &ast;ŋaRi.
+Note that the initial syllable of _&ast;[ka]ŋaRi_ is reflected only in Admiralties, North New Guinea and Papuan Tip languages (and perhaps in Raga and Namakir), whereas Meso-Melanesian and Eastern Oceanic reflexes point to _&ast;ŋaRi_.
+This distribution justifies the reconstruction of POc forms with and without initial _&ast;ka-_, which may represent or have been reanalysed as the prefix _&ast;ka-_ 'tree' reflecting earlier _&ast;kayu_ 'tree' (ch.2, §7.1.2).
+Bola _taŋari_ may reflect the addition of an otherwise unknown prefix _ta-_ to _&ast;ŋaRi_.

-Marshallese kaŋal 'Pisonia grand is' looks as if it is a borrowing from a language retaining initial ka-, i.e. Admiralties or Western Oceanic, but on current knowledge of Oceanic settlement history it is difficult to see how this could have occurred.
+Marshallese _kaŋal_ 'Pisonia grandis' looks as if it is a borrowing from a language retaining initial _ka-_, i.e. Admiralties or Western Oceanic, but on current knowledge of Oceanic settlement history it is difficult to see how this could have occurred.

 <table>
 <tr>
 <td><strong>PCEMP</strong></td><td> </td>
 <td>
-<i>&ast;ka(nŋ)aRi</i>
+<i>&ast;ka(n,ŋ)aRi</i>
 </td>
 <td>
 '<span>canarium almond, Canarium spp.</span>'</td>